Cxnfl1ct/MinceRaft/README.md

-# Raylib-Quickstart
+# MinceRaft
-A simple cross platform template for setting up a project with the bleeding edge raylib code.
-Works with C or C++.
+MinceRaft is a Minecraft clone written in the pure C.

+> Be noted this project is still being worked on
+> and can have any sort of glitches and/or misbehaviors.

+The final objectives of this project are:
+* Supporting 1.7.10 multiplayer protocol
+* Supporting 1.7.10 worlds
+* Supporting Microsoft auth systems

 ## Supported Platforms
-Quickstart supports the main 3 desktop platforms:
+MinceRaft supports the main 3 desktop platforms:
 * Windows
 * Linux
 * MacOS

-# Naming projects
-Do not name your game project 'raylib', it will conflict with the raylib library.

 # VSCode Users (all platforms)
 *Note* You must have a compiler toolchain installed in addition to vscode.